nudeui/nudeui/README.md

 # Nude UI

-A collection of accessible, customizable, ultra-light form components
+A collection of accessible, customizable, ultra-light web components

 - Using built-in controls whenever possible, web components when JS and/or extra elements are needed
 - Highly customizable